 - blistered or scabbed

-Most rashes that occur as a result of allergic reactions or general skin irritation respond well to home care.
-People with these types of rash can try the following remedies:
+Rashes that occur as a result of allergic reactions or general skin irritation may respond to home care.
+People with these types of rashes can try the following remedies:

-- Keeping the area cool and dry by wearing loose clothing and taking lukewarm showers.
+- Keep the area cool and dry by wearing loose clothing and taking lukewarm showers.

-- Staying out of the sun as much as possible and away from humid environments.
+- Stay out of the sun as much as possible and away from humid environments.

-- Taking a lukewarm bath with added oatmeal, vinegar, salt, or baking soda.
+- Take a lukewarm bath with added oatmeal, vinegar, salt, or baking soda.

-- Applying unscented, glycerol-based moisturizers for dry, scaly rashes several times a day.
+- Apply unscented moisturizers to dry, scaly rashes several times a day.

-- Avoiding long periods of time in the water, including long showers or baths.
+- Avoid long periods in water, including long showers or baths.

 Some natural therapies and supplements may also help reduce or treat most armpit rashes, but it is worth noting that there is little scientific evidence supporting their use.